Mehmed II Giray

-Mehmed II Giray, the Fat (1532–1584, reigned 1577–1584) was khan of the Crimean Khanate.
+Mehmed II Giray (1532 – May 1584) was khan of the Crimean Khanate who reigned from 1577 to 1584.
 During his reign he made at least three campaigns against Persia in the service of the Ottomans.
 He was overthrown by the Ottoman Empire for refusing another campaign.
 He was one of the numerous sons of Devlet I Giray.
 Five of his brothers were later Khans.

 He was called Semiz or 'the fat'.
 Because of his weight he avoided riding horseback and preferred to travel in a wagon drawn by six or eight horses.
 His use of a wagon contributed to his death.
 When he came to the throne he had no living uncles and six living brothers: Adil, Alp, Gazi, Fetkh, Mubarak and Selyamet.
 Saadet II Giray was his son.
 His many brothers, each of whom was a potential khan, caused trouble during his reign and after.

 Early life

 He was the son of khan Devlet I Giray (1551–1577).
 After the death of his elder brother Akhmed in 1555 he held the rank of Kalga or deputy khan and designated successor until his father's death.
 For his early campaigns against Russia see under Devlet.
 In 1555 he rescued his father at Subishchi.
 In the 1560s it is said that he fought in Hungary in the Turkish service.
 Toward the end of his father's life relations between Mehmed and his younger brother Adil grew strained.
 Adil moved to the steppe, built the town of Bola-Serai on the Kalmius River and gathered Nogai supporters.
 Just before his death Devlet was able to reconcile his surviving elder sons.